 5. Dwight Buycks deserves to be in the league

 The rise of Dwight Buycks is one of the better stories of the Summer League.
 Most people didn’t know who Buycks was a couple of weeks ago, but he made a great first impression in Orlando, averaging 17.8 points in four games.
-His best performance came when he exploded for 28 points against the Pistons.
+His best performance came when he exploded for an eyebrow-raising 28 points against the Pistons.

-It’s been a long time coming for Buycks.
+The surprise been a long time coming for Buycks.
 The Marquette alum went undrafted in 2011 and found himself bouncing around from country to country in an effort to keep playing basketball professionally.
 Since 2011, he’s played for Oostende (Belgium), BCM Gravelines-Dunkerque (France), Valencia (Spain), Tianjin (China) and Fujian (China).
 Buycks has made a couple of appearances in the NBA as well.
 If the name is starting to sound familiar, it may be from when he shattered Gary Harris’ ankles back in 2015.

 1. Bryn Forbes is a stud